-- An electronic copy of your resume or curriculum vitae.
-You should also include any publications, awards, or community/volunteer experiences.
+- Submit an electronic copy of your resume or curriculum vitae that includes any publications, awards, or community/volunteer experiences you may have.

 - Master of Architecture

-- Master of City Planning (urban design concentration applicants only)
+- Master of City Planning — Urban Design Concentration

-- Master of Landscape Architecture (first and second professional degree applicants only)
+- Master of Landscape Architecture — First and Second Professional Degrees

 - Master of Urban Design

-- The portfolio may contain up to 12 pages (8-1/2"x11" page format) of design content.
+- The portfolio may contain up to 12 pages (8-1/2"x11"-format) of design content.
 Please note that beyond 12 pages, your portfolio may not be reviewed.
 Title page and/or table of contents may be submitted, and will not count toward the 12 pages of content.
 The digital portfolio should showcase recent, high-quality work, and will be judged on both content and overall design.
-Applicants without professional training may submit work showing other evidence of creativity (studio art, construction/renovation, furniture design, etc.) that makes a clear demonstration of interest in the design or planning field.
-Any material submitted that is not entirely the applicant's own work must be clearly identified.
+Applicants without professional training may submit work that shows other evidence of creativity (studio art, construction/renovation, furniture design, etc.) and clearly demonstrates interest in the proposed subject field.
+Any material that is not entirely the applicant's own work must be clearly identified.

-- Master of Landscape Architecture (environmental planning applicants)
+- Master of Landscape Architecture — Environmental Planning Emphasis

 - Master of Science in Architecture